-The next step is converting those visitors into qualified leads by means of landing pages, lead generation forms, and more.
+The next step in the marketing strategy is converting those online and social media visitors into qualified leads by means of landing pages, lead generation forms, and more.

 Finally, you convert them into paying customers by delivering on the value promised.
 And if you do a great job there, they may be inclined to serve as advocates for your company – fueling your startup's growth.

 Inbound marketing is a model that has served many companies well, especially in the startup world.

 Here’s how you can benefit from inbound marketing for startups:

 - Increase brand awareness for your startup

 - Allows customers to take point on the sales funnel